raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

 ### catenating descriptions with epsilon-transitions

-Our finite state automata are very simple: They are deterministic, meaning that in every state, there is one and only one transition for each unique symbol.
+Our finite-state automata are very simple: They are deterministic, meaning that in every state, there is one and only one transition for each unique symbol.
 And they always consume a symbol when they transition.

-Some finite state automata relax the second constraint.
+Some finite-state automata relax the second constraint.
 They allow a transition between states without consuming a symbol.
 If a transition with a symbol to be consumed is like an "if statement," a transition without a symbol to consume is like a "goto."

 Such transitions are called "ε-transitions," or "epsilon transitions" for those who prefer to avoid greek letters.
-As we'll see, ε-transitions do not add any power to finite state automata, but they do sometimes help make diagrams a little easier to understand and formulate.
+As we'll see, ε-transitions do not add any power to finite-state automata, but they do sometimes help make diagrams a little easier to understand and formulate.

 Recall our recognizer that recognizes variations on the name "reg."
 Here it is as a diagram: